Redocly/redocly-cli-cookbook/configurable-rules/info-description/README.md

 ## Code

-Configured in `redocly.yanl`, like this:
+Configured in `redocly.yaml`, like this:

 ```yaml
 rules: